mmmangooo/Milestone-Project2/README.md

 ### Content

-* The content of the information pages for the starting points (Tyresta By, Paradiset and Rudan) is borrowed from the following websites:
+* The information in the information pages for the starting points (Tyresta By, Paradiset and Rudan) has been found on the following websites:

 [Rudans gård, Wikipedia](https://sv.wikipedia.org/wiki/Rudans_g%C3%A5rd)